-After creating and configuring your T-Server and its related components with the Wizard, you proceed to T-Server installation.
-That installation process closely mimics that of previously installed components.
+After creating and configuring your T-Server and its related components with the Wizard, proceed to T-Server installation.
+That installation process is similar to that of previously installed components.

 Note: Certain Wizard-related procedures are not described in this document.
-Refer to the Framework 7.6 Deployment Guide for general instructions.
+Refer to the Framework 8.0 Deployment Guide for general instructions.
 Warning!
-Genesys does not recommend installation of its components via a Microsoft Remote Desktop connection.
-The installation should be performed locally.
+Genesys does not recommend installation of its components using a Microsoft Remote Desktop connection.
+The installation should be performed locally